Blake-Madden/tinyexpr-plusplus/README.md

 # TinyExpr++

-TinyExpr++ is a C++ version of the TinyExpr library.

-TinyExpr++ is a very small recursive descent parser and evaluation engine for math expressions.
-It's handy when you want to add the ability to evaluation math expressions at runtime without adding a bunch of cruft to your project.
+TinyExpr++ is the C++ version of the TinyExpr library, which is a small recursive descent parser and evaluation engine for math expressions.

-In addition to the standard math operators and precedence, TinyExpr++ also supports the standard C math functions and runtime binding of variables.
+In addition to math operators and precedence, TinyExpr++ also supports the standard C math functions and runtime binding of variables and user-defined functions.

 ## Features

 - **C++17 with no dependencies**.
 - Single source file and header file.
 - Simple and fast.
-- Implements standard operators precedence.
+- Implements standard operator precedence.
 - Implements logical and comparison operators.
 - Exposes standard C math functions (sin, sqrt, ln, etc.), as well as some Excel-like functions (e.g., `AVERAGE()` and `IF()`).
 - Can add custom functions and variables easily.